Middle Eastern Studies (journal)

 Middle Eastern Studies is a bimonthly peer-reviewed academic journal of Middle-Eastern studies.
-It was established in 1964 by Elie Kedourie, who served as editor-in-chief from 1964–1992, and is published by Taylor & Francis.
-From 1992–2016, the journal was edited by Sylvia Kedourie.
+It was established in 1964 by Elie Kedourie, who served as editor-in-chief from 1964 to 1992, and is published by Taylor & Francis.
+From 1992 to 2016, the journal was edited by Sylvia Kedourie.
 It is now co-edited by Saul Kelly and Helen Kedourie.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2016 impact factor of 0.443.